nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/form-layouts.md

 **Grid actions**

 *   **Add Row**: The action to add a new row on the listing.
 The data and form components will be displayed following the grid.
-You can also add a row in a specific place by right-clicking
+You can also add a row in a specific place by right-clicking.
 *   **Add Column**: The action to add a column.
 You can also add a column in a specific place with the right-click.
 *   **Set Table Size**: Specify rows and columns number.
     {{#> callout type='info' }}